atreyee80/MechaCar_Statistical_Analysis/README.md

       The null is that they all have the same fuel economy vs the alternative is that they are different.

 .
 What statistical test would you use to test the hypothesis?
 And why?
        An ANOVA test because it is a good way of testing the significance of the experimental results.

 .
 What data is needed to run the statistical test?
-       At least a population of 50-100 cars to get a good respresentation of all cars.
+       At least a population of 50-100 cars to get a good representation of all cars.